phaschananpak0112/Sizing-Off-Grid-Component/README.md

 # Sizing-Off-Grid-Component
-This repository is created as partial part of my master's thesis.
-Sizing of components in the PV off-grid system is suggested in this code.
-The suggested size is the minimum safety value, smaller sizes are not recommended.
+I made this repository as a component of my master's thesis.
+This code offers suggestions for the component sizes in the PV off-grid system.
+Smaller sizes are not advised; the indicated size is the minimal safety value.
+Hope my work can help you somehow!